okputadora/MERN-template/README.md

 * Introduction
 * Setup for local development
 * Project structure
-* Making the project your own
+* Customization
 * Deployment
 * Redux

 ## Introduction
 * This template is intended to provide the necessary architecture for quickly developing applications using the MERN (MongoDb, Express, React, Node) stack.
 This readme will explain how to clone the repository and set it up for local development, adapt it to your specific needs, and set it up for a production environment.

-* I have also included a link to a video guide that is intended for beginners who have dabbled in express and react, but haven't yet built a full stack app with those technologies.
-You can find the entire playlist here LINK, or you can select specific videos that are included in each subsection below.

 ## Setup for Local Development
 ### Make the repo your own